Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

 * Finish the documentation for:
   * Storge Vessels
   * Ambit Extenders
+  * Patterned Assemblers
+  * Wave Regulator
 * Fix the Ambit Extender's media costs
 * Work on the Patterned Assembler more
-  * Make model and textures
+  * Finish hitboxes
   * Make the Set Recipe spell
   * Finish up the inv texture
-* Work on the Speed
+* MAKE THE BLOCKS DROP ITEMS